plewczynski/looper/README.md

 _Chreval_ is the main driver for calculating the free energy of observed heatmaps.
-This is the actually dynamic programming algorithm part of the program.
+This is the actually dynamic programming algorithm part of the package.
 It calculates the optimal and suboptmal structures of chromatin the Boltzmann distribution of the principal structures.
 The program analyzes the energy of various structures and defines them in terms of structural motifs.